 In Nevada, a person who owns or keeps a dangerous or vicious dog is liable for injuries when the dog bites or attacks someone.
-But collecting damages in a Nevada lawsuit can be a challenging undertaking.
+But collecting damages in a Nevada lawsuit can be challenging.

 That’s where we come in.
 Our experienced Las Vegas dog bite lawyers help victims recover compensation for losses such as: